sebastienbages/WebSite-Les-Bannis-V2/README.md

 🇬🇧/🇺🇸

-Web site of the game serveur "Les Bannis"
+Website of the game serveur "Les Bannis"

 Languages used : HTML/CSS/PHP